Diagnostics North East

 Tissue Repositories – Large Cellular Pathology Biobank and extensive Genomics/Genetics facilities within the largest clinical laboratory in Europe.

-Professor John Simpson, Dean of Translational Research and Professor of Respiratory Medicine at Newcastle University
+Professor John Simpson, Director, NIHR Newcastle MIC and Professor of Respiratory Medicine at Newcastle University

 "Diagnostics North East represents the effective partnership between NHS, academia and The Academic Health Science Network for the North East and North Cumbria (AHSN NENC).
 I am delighted that our enthusiasm for this collaborative work is being recognised at the launch of Diagnostics North East."